CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

 ### Task 2: Build and push the image

-1. Ensure the **requirements.txt** in the **dist/flow** folder has the appropriate requirements.
+1. Ensure the **requirements.txt** in the **dist/flow** folder has fulfilled the appropriate requirements.
 At the time of writing, they were as follows:

     ```
     azure-ai-ml==1.15.0